Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 Providing the address for service

-You’ll need to provide an address for the other person so they can be served with notices of mediations and Tenancy Tribunal hearings.
+You will need to provide an address for the other person so they can be served with notices of mediations and Tenancy Tribunal hearings.
 This is called an address for service.

 If the tenancy ended less than 2 months ago, you can either: